tornikekhokhiashvili/file-tree/README.md

     │  └─ some-other-file.txt 30 bytes
     └─ some-one-more-file.txt 50 bytes

-- Use pseudo-graphic charactersto format output.
+- Use pseudo-graphic characters to format the output.
 - Compute the size of a directory as a sum of all its contents.
 - Sort the contents in following way:
     - Directories should go first.